Creamy Lemon and Pepper Orzo (Limone Pepe Orzo) – No Dairy, No Oil

 Lemon and pepper are a classic flavor combination that offers a balance of acidity and heat.
 The bright, citrusy notes from the lemon can complement the spiciness of black pepper, creating a harmonious and flavorful profile.

-Orzo is a type of pasta made from barley and has a mild, versatile flavor.
+Orzo is a small rice-shaped pasta with a mild flavor and tender texture that works beautifully in creamy sauces and broth-based dishes.
 It can absorb the flavors of the creamy sauce created by blending soaked cashews, vegetable broth, pepper, and lemon.
 Orzo is the perfect type of pasta to showcase the bright, citrusy notes of lemon and warmth of the pepper.

 Grocery List